Tampa Bay Buccaneers vs. Indianapolis Colts NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Indianapolis is 3-3 against the spread, and 3-3 overall, at home.

-- At home, the Colts have two wins ATS (2-2) as 3-point underdogs or more.

-- In six home games this year, Indianapolis has gone over the total three times.
+- This year, in six games at home, Indianapolis has gone over the total three times.

-- Tampa Bay is 2-3 overall, and winless against the spread, away from home.

-- The Buccaneers are winless ATS (0-4) as 3-point favorites or more on the road.
+- The Buccaneers are winless ATS (0-4) away from home as 3-point favorites or more.

-- In five away games this season, Tampa Bay has hit the over twice.
+- In five away games this year, Tampa Bay has hit the over twice.

 Powered by Data Skrive.